 Calendar of evaluation activities

-The dates of the evaluation activities (exams, exercises in the classroom, assignments, ...) will be announced well in advance during the semester.
-Only exams can be rescheduled (under specific rules of the Faculty - see below); other evaluation activities (which represent a minor share of the final grade) will not be rescheduled under any circumstance.
+The dates of the evaluation activities (midterm exams, exercises in the classroom, assignments, ...) will be announced well in advance during the semester.

 The date of the final exam is scheduled in the assessment calendar of the Faculty.